Terms and conditions

 - for any matter for which it would be illegal for AQA to exclude, or attempt to exclude, its liability.

-8. e-AQA, the AQA Extranet (for use by AQA Registered Centres only)
+8. e-AQA and Centre Services, the AQA Extranet (for use by AQA Registered Centres only)

 8.1.
-AQA will make e-AQA available to Centres that have applied for registration, when the necessary security checks have been undertaken, which may require further communications between AQA and the Centre.
+AQA will make e-AQA and Centre Services available to Centres that have applied for registration, when the necessary security checks have been undertaken, which may require further communications between AQA and the Centre.

-8.3. e-AQA is intended to work on any W3C standards-compliant web browser.
+8.3. e-AQA and Centre Services are intended to work on any W3C standards-compliant web browser.
 AQA is not responsible for the provision of a suitable computer, software, and internet access.

 8.4.
-The Centre Administrator will, by default, have access to all services offered through e-AQA.
+The Centre Administrator will, by default, have access to all services offered through e-AQA and Centre Services.

 8.5.
-Centre Administrators can register users to access e-AQA services for their Centre.
+Centre Administrators can register users to access e-AQA and Centre Services services for their Centre.
 Users must be authorised members of the teaching or administrative staff of the Centre.

 8.7.
-Any services offered through e-AQA can be included or excluded by AQA from user's access rights.
+Any services offered through e-AQA and Centre Services can be included or excluded by AQA from user's access rights.

 8.8.
 It is the responsibility of the Centre Administrator to: